kubernetes-sigs/kustomize/docs/plugins/builtins.md

 # Builtin Plugins

-A list of kustomize's builtin plugins (both generators and transformers).
+A list of kustomize's builtin plugins - both generators and transformers.

 For each plugin, an example is given for